-But if your age and remaining chances allow you to re-appear again for UPSC Civil Service, make sure you write this exam with more vigor next year.
+But if your age and remaining chances allow you to re-appear again for UPSC Civil Service, make sure you write this exam with more vigour next year.

 Correct your mistakes:

 Being unable to clear prelims has nothing to do with your brain power, memory, intelligence quotient or background.
-The problem lies some where else.
-In most cases wrong approach might be the reason for failure.
+The problem lies somewhere else.
+In most cases, the wrong approach might be the reason for failure.
 Lack of proper exam practice can be another.
 Take ClearIAS mock test series with extra vigour.